SC dismisses plea of rape survivor from Kerala to marry her assaulter, a defrocked priest | Law-Order

 A bench of Justices Vineet Saran and Dinesh Maheshwari told the former priest, "The high court has taken a decision consciously and we would not like to interfere with its finding".

-The bench asked George what is the age of the victim and the former priest to which he replied that he is 49, while the rape survivor is around 25.
+The bench asked George what is the age of the victim and the former priest to which he replied that his client is 49, while the rape survivor is around 25.

-The top court told George, "you yourself have invited sweeping directions from the high court and it would not like to interfere".
+The top court then told George, "You yourself have invited sweeping directions from the high court and it would not like to interfere.''
+At the outset, senior advocate Kiran Suri, appearing for the woman, said that she has sought interim bail for the accused for two months, so that he can marry her and give some legitimacy to the four-year-old child.

+The bench said that both the victim and the former priest can take recourse of whatever remedy is available under law.

+The woman, who was a minor when she was raped and later given birth to the child, has also sought that the former priest be released on bail.
+Robin Vadakkumcherry, who had initially tried to frame the woman's biological father, was found guilty by a POCSO court in 2019 after she turned hostile as she claimed that they had a consensual relationship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)